detzt/Kaleidoscope/plugins/Kaleidoscope-LED-EffectPerLayer/README.md

-# DefaultLayerLEDEffect
+# LEDEffectPerLayer

-This plugin makes it possible to set a specific LED mode on all but the default layer.
+This plugin allows you to configure a LED effect for each layer.

+If an effect is set for a layer, it will be used when that layer is active.\
+If no effect is set for a layer (value kUnsetLEDMode == -1), the default effect will be used, which can be configured using the DefaultLEDModeConfig plugin.\
+When you cycle through the LED effects using the next/previous led effect keys, this applies to all layers that have no specific effect set.

 ## Using the extension